lupyuen/lupyuen.github.io/src/privilege.md

 To prevent garbled output, NuttX stops mutiple threads (or interrupts) from printing to the UART Port simultaneously.

-It uses a [__Critical Section__](https://en.wikipedia.org/wiki/Critical_section) to lock the chunk of code above, so only a single thread can run it at a time.
+It uses a [__Critical Section__](https://en.wikipedia.org/wiki/Critical_section) to lock the chunk of code above, so only a single thread can print to UART at any time.

 But it seems the locking isn't working...
 It never returns!